 We now have a separate ratio for each month of the year.
 These should now be scaled to ensure their average is one (depending on the dataset used, it may not be).
 To do this, divide each monthly figure by the average of all 12.
 This ensures we are not inflating or deflating the raw figures when adjusting for seasonality – the 12 values must sum to 12, thus averaging one.

 Lets now have a look at the underlying growth trend – we need to find the average monthly increase in traffic.
 Using the Moving Average data we have created, plot a chart and add a trend-line.
-For help with this, see here: (you may prefer to use the “LINEST” function if familiar with this).

 Here, the linear trend-line provides a very close fit, with an R2 value close to one.
 The equation on the chart tells us that, starting at a base of 36,074, this data has subsequently seen an average growth of 428 visits per month over the assessed period.
 Other datasets may show a quadratic, exponential or more complex growth trend.

 The analysis we have done would enable us to measure long term growth, and also explain the seasonal variation in quantitative terms.
 In some industries, seasonal fluctuations may be easily explained – consider ice cream manufacturers, or producers of Christmas decorations.
 Sometimes the seasonal element may be more subtle though – and remember, seasonal trends arent restricted to Spring/ Summer/ Autumn/ Winter – differences in site traffic over the course of an individual day may also benefit from this analysis.